See, Test & Treat

 In a single-day, culturally appropriate program, women receive a pelvic and clinical breast exam, a Pap test with same-day results, a screening mammogram with same-day or prompt results, connection to follow-up care, interpretive services, impactful health education, and translated educational materials to take home.

 The following are mandatory components every See, Test & Treat must provide:

 - Free cervical and breast cancer screenings for uninsured or underinsured women

 - Same-day results for cervical cancer screenings; results same-day (preferable) or within one week for breast cancer screenings

 - Culturally, linguistically appropriate health education for your target communities

 - Connection to care for any individual in need of follow-up services or treatment, regardless of health insurance status

-The CAP Foundation offers grants of up to $20,000 to support eligible program expenses.
-Funding is open to CAP members in partnership with a 501(c)3 non-profit organization(s).
+Funding is open to CAP members in partnership with a 501(c)3 non-profit organization(s) to support programs taking place in the US.
 Note, award funding will only be made to a 501(c)3 organization.